 - Choose both pieces and click attach.

-Faux Leather Projects to Make on Your Cricut
+Faux Leather Projects To Make On Your Cricut

 Now that you know how to cut faux leather on a Cricut, you might need a few projects to get you started.
 Try the links below for gorgeous crafts that you can make with this material.
 And make sure to check out How to Make Leather Earrings with Your Cricut Machine.

 New to Cricut?

-Sign up for our email list here to download the Beginner's Guide to Cricut Design Space for FREE today!
+Sign up for our email list to download the Beginner's Guide to Cricut Design Space for FREE today!

 Sign up to get the guide emailed to you!